-On November 2, 2018, the Company announced the results of a NI 43-101 technical report (the "Technical Report") by Wood plc detailing the basis for the Company's expansion plans of MTV.
+On November 2, 2018, the Company announced the results of a NI 43-101 technical report (the "Technical Report") by Wood plc detailing the basis for the Company's expansion plans for MTV.

-Total material crushed in the second quarter increased to 354 thousand tonnes as a result of increased open pit operations, primarily from Don Gabriel, Cumbre and the Rajo Norte open pit mines.
-This compares to 218 thousand tonnes in the prior year's quarter.
+Total material crushed in the third quarter increased to 404 thousand tonnes as a result of increased open pit operations, primarily from Don Gabriel, Cumbre and the Rajo Norte open pit mines.
+This compares to 313 thousand tonnes in the prior year's quarter and 354 thousand tonnes in the quarter ended June 30, 2019.

-Don Gabriel is the largest contributor of ore to MTV and starting in early 2018, with the mobilization of Vecchiola S.A., ore movement has increased to more than 90,000 tonnes per month, reducing unit costs at the mine and at the processing plant.
+Don Gabriel is the largest contributor of ore to MTV and together with other ancillary deposits, ore movement for the first time increased to more than 100,000 tonnes per month.
 The Rajo Norte and Cumbre open pit mines are two of the ancillary deposits that contribute to copper production as shown in the PEA case of the October 2018 Technical Report and demonstrates the flexibility in MTV's operations.
-A new mining contract was recently signed for the Rajo Norte open pit which will meaningfully reduce its unit costs.

 Ore production from the Papomono underground mine remained stable at approximately 500 tonnes per day, extracting ore from resource blocks adjacent to the Papomono Massive deposit in advance of future block caving efforts.
 A large component of ore production growth in 2020 will come from the higher-grade Papomono Massive deposit.
-MTV plans to extract ore using the incline block caving method, which is expected to ultimately increase underground production beyond 2,000 tonnes per day halving unit-mining costs.
-Detailed engineering, by Ingeroc (Santiago) is nearing completion with the expected delivery date of August 30, 2019.
+MTV plans to extract ore using the incline block caving method, which is expected to ultimately increase underground production beyond 2,000 tonnes per day while halving unit-mining costs.